Christian-T/genderplot/README.md

 Credits
 -------

-The functions for split violin plots come from  David Robinson: <https://gist.github.com/dgrtwo/eb7750e74997891d7c20>
+The function for half violin plots come from the see package https://easystats.github.io/see/reference/geom_violinhalf.html The function for gender coding comes from the gendercoder package https://github.com/ropensci/gendercoder